Welcome to Learn to Play '25!

 Click below to download the posters:

-You can also download amendable versions of the posters to add your own details in and print.
+You can also download editable versions of the posters to add your own details in and print.
 Simply download the poster size of your choice and edit the date field under the logo to show which day/s you are taking part.
 Then add in any other relevant details into the ‘insert your text here’ box.
+Or if you are familiar using Canva, you could upload it and make your changes on there.

 Using social media